-Athletic participation/percentages apply to regular season contest only and students remain ineligible for post-season competition as long as any carryover consequences exist.
-Season is considered to run through the awards banquet.
-Failure to attend the banquet may result in forfeiture of awards earned.
+Athletic participation/percentages apply to regular season contest only and students remain in eligible for post-season competition as long as any carryover consequences exist.

+Season is considered to run through the completion of the season as per the OHSAA Handbook.